 6: Moving between local runbook authoring and Azure Automation

-This one isn’t really a best practice in itself, but a way to use the Azure Automation Authoring Toolkit to make the process of exporting runbooks from Azure Automation, working on them locally, and importing / publishing them back into Azure Automation (described in section “The Process” above), easier.
+This one isn’t really a best practice in itself, but a way to use the Azure Automation Authoring Toolkit to make the process of exporting runbooks from Azure Automation, working on them locally, and importing / publishing them back into Azure Automation (described in section “The Process” above) easier.
 In addition to providing “emulated” versions of the Automation activities locally, the Azure Automation Authoring Toolkit also provides multiple cmdlets to make moving between local runbook authoring in the ISE, and use of these runbooks in Azure Automation, easier.
 These cmdlets are Export-AzureAutomationRunbooksToLocal, Import-LocalRunbooksToAzureAutomation, Export-AzureAutomationAssetsToLocal, and Import-LocalAssetsToAzureAutomation.

 Export-AzureAutomationRunbooksToLocal